John Tennent (courtier)

 John Tennent or Tennand of Listonshiels (died c.
 1549) was a servant and companion of King James V of Scotland.
+He was a keeper of the royal wardrobe and the Honours of Scotland.
 He kept an account of the king's daily expenses which is an important source document for the Scottish royal court.

 Life at court

-Tennent's court positions were pursemaster and yeoman of the wardrobe.
+Tennent's first court position in 1527 was as a valet or varlet of the king's chamber.
 He was given livery clothes as a servant in the king's chamber in 1529.
+In 1529 he was also bearer of the crossbow.
+He became pursemaster and yeoman of the wardrobe in 1537.
+He was appointed keeper of the palace and park of Holyroodhouse in November 1540.

+Pursemaster

-As pursemaster he daily accompanied the king, paying his small debts and handing over the sums the king gave in alms or as tips to workmen and beggars.
-He and the other pursemasters were given money for the king's purse by the Treasurer of Scotland.
+As pursemaster he daily accompanied the king, paying his small debts and handing over the sums the king gave in alms or as tips (known as drinksilver) to workmen and beggars.
+He gave money to James V when he played cards with Mary of Guise.
+Royal servants received rewards, including the valet Murdo Mackenzie and the nurse of the king's daughter Lady Jean Stewart.
+Rewards from the purse were given to servants of nobles who sent food gifts to James V. A servant of Margaret Tudor, Thomas Robson's wife, who brought capons to Stirling Castle was given 22 shillings.

+Tennent and the other pursemasters were given money for the king's purse by the Treasurer of Scotland.
+Tennent delivered £50 Scots to the Master of Work John Scrimgeour of Myres for the building of the tennis court at Falkland Palace.

+At St Andrews, on 19 May 1540, James V gave 44 shillings to two Dutchmen who played and danced for him on the shore.
+James twice paid out for farm animals killed by accident with a culverin, a new portable gun.

+Yeoman of the wardrobe

-Tennent's other main rôle was yeoman and master of the wardrobe.
+Tennent's other role was yeoman and master of the wardrobe.
 The wardrobe was a large establishment which employed almost 40 individuals over the personal reign.
 There were embroiderers, tailors, a laundry, tapestry men, and carts to transport the clothes, tapestries, and cloths-of-estate between the palaces.
 Tennent took delivery of linen for bed sheets, the king's shirts, and night caps.
 He bought canvas to hang around the king's gowns in the wardrobe.
+He made an inventory of the royal wardrobe in November 1542.

 Tennent was in charge of the Honours of Scotland and ordered a new case to be made for a sword in March 1539.
 This may have been the sword sent by Pope Paul III in 1537, which is now lost.